prisma/prisma-engines/README.md

 **Prerequisites:**

-- Installed the stable Rust toolchain, at least version 1.52.0.
+- Installed the latest stable version of the Rust toolchain.
 You can get the toolchain at [rustup](https://rustup.rs/) or the package manager of your choice.
 - Linux only: OpenSSL is required to be installed.